EthanJolles/EthanJolles/README.md

 - 🔭 I am currently a junior studying Computer Science at University of Maryland Global Campus

-- 🌱 I work as a Software Developer in Test at Solvd, Inc
+- 🌱 I work as a Test Automation Engineer at Solvd, Inc

 <!--
 **EthanJolles/ethanjolles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.